Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.13 team ERA ranks 13th among all league pitching staffs.
+- The Cubs have a 4.15 team ERA that ranks 13th across all MLB pitching staffs.

-- Cubs pitchers combine to give up 67 home runs (one per game), the seventh-fewest in the league.
+- Cubs pitchers combine to allow 70 home runs (one per game), the ninth-fewest in baseball.

-- The left-hander's most recent appearance came on Friday against the Los Angeles Angels, when he went six innings, surrendering two earned runs while giving up seven hits.
+- The righty's last appearance came on Saturday against the San Francisco Giants, when he threw 6 2/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.